mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 ---
-date: '2018-02-04T14:28:00Z'
+date: "2018-02-04T14:28:00Z"
 description: How to create a script to automate the installation of Arch Linux
 slug: archlinux-installer
 tags:
   - linux
   - automation
   - archlinux
 sidebar:
+  - [
+      "/blog/archlinux-repo-in-aws-bucket/",
-- ['/blog/archlinux-repo-in-aws-bucket/', 'Hosting an Arch Linux Repo in an Amazon S3 Bucket']
+      "Hosting an Arch Linux Repository in an Amazon S3 Bucket", ]
-- ['/blog/archlinux-meta-packages/', 'Managing Arch Linux with Meta Packages']
+  - ["/blog/archlinux-meta-packages/", "Managing Arch Linux with Meta Packages"]
-- ['/blog/archlinux-installer/', 'Creating a Custom Arch Linux Installer']
+  - ["/blog/archlinux-installer/", "Creating a Custom Arch Linux Installer"]
 ---

 # Automating Arch Linux Part 3: Creating a Custom Arch Linux Installer

-In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repo, a set of meta-packages and a scripted installer.
+In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repository, a set of meta-packages and a scripted installer.
 Each part is standalone and can be used by its self, but they are designed to build upon and complement each other each focusing on a different part of the problem.

-- **Part 1:** [Hosting an Arch Linux Repo in an Amazon S3 Bucket]
+- **Part 1:** [Hosting an Arch Linux Repository in an Amazon S3 Bucket]
 - **Part 2:** [Managing Arch Linux with Meta Packages]
-- **Part 3:** *Creating a Custom Arch Linux Installer*
+- **Part 3:** _Creating a Custom Arch Linux Installer_

-[Hosting an Arch Linux Repo in an Amazon S3 Bucket]: /blog/archlinux-repo-in-aws-bucket/
+[hosting an arch linux repository in an amazon s3 bucket]: /blog/archlinux-repo-in-aws-bucket/
-[Managing Arch Linux with Meta Packages]: /blog/archlinux-meta-packages/
+[managing arch linux with meta packages]: /blog/archlinux-meta-packages/

 The Arch Linux install process can be quite daunting to new users, but once you understand it, it becomes quite elegant in its simplicity.
-The best part is that it's command line based with very little abstraction built on top of it.
+The best part is that it's command line based with little abstraction built on top of it.
-This makes it very easy to automate through bash scripting and over the years I have done just that.
+This makes it easy to automate through bash scripting and over the years I have done just that.
 In this post, I will go through this script and show you how to custom it to your own tastes.